mpruna/COVID-19_Interactive/README.md

 # COVID-19_Interactive

 Updated Corona virus status

 ### Possible improvements/ToDos

+**The previous code was deleated**

+- [ ] Use Docker/Elk-Stack for current statistics
-- [ ] Automate data pull from Github, possibly with a Jenkins hook
+- [ ] Use Jenkins or other automation tools to setup a hook to pull the data
-- [ ] Post relenvat graphs on a Cloud platform **AWS/DigitalOcean**
-- [ ] Implement a modular approach read data with a python script and use jupyter just for visualization
+- [ ] Try to predict future trends using something like Arima
+- [ ] Possible use other variables as Country/Region Health care systems(try to score them)/demographics/density

-Forked the following Gihub Repo:
+Datas-ets forked from the following Gihub Repo:

 * https://github.com/CSSEGISandData/COVID-19

 ### Country to Continent csv datasets